KungfoosianOrg/anthony-cloud-resume/README.md

+# anthony-cloud-resume

-# Hello and welcome to my AWS cloud resume repository, following the Cloud Resume Challenge!
+Hello and welcome to my AWS cloud resume repository, following the Cloud Resume Challenge!

 I will do my best to walk you through what's in each folder

 ## From top to  bottom, starting from root of repo (/):